elegantchaos/CatalystSparkleExample/README.md

 ## How To Use This Project

-This project is a proof of concept containing an example application.

 The actual code for bridging Sparkle is contained in a sub-project - CatalystSparkle.

-The CatalystSparkle project supplies a framework (`SparkleBridge.bundle`) that you include in your application's `Resources/` folder, and a static library  (`libSparkleBridgeClient`) which you use in your host application.
+The CatalystSparkle project supplies a framework (`SparkleBridgeClient.framework`) that you embed in your application.
+This in turn contains the bridging plugin, and code to load it.
+The plugin in turn embeds `Sparkle .framework`.

 To use this approach in your own application, you just need the `CatalystSparkle` project from the submodule.
 You don't need anything from this repository.

+The code in this project is a proof of concept example application.

-For the purposes of testing, this project also contains another target which runs as a test webserver.
+For the purposes of testing, the project also contains another target which runs as a test webserver.
 The code for this is lifted pretty much whole from Sparkle's own test application, and wrapped up as a plugin.

 ## The Test Server